kapsaquarius/Campus-Share/README.md

 ## 🌟 **What is CampusShare?**

-CampusShare is a modern, student-focused ride-sharing platform designed to make campus transportation easier, more affordable, and environmentally friendly.
-Built specifically for college communities, it connects students who need rides with those who have cars, fostering both convenience and campus connections.
+CampusShare is a modern, student-focused ride-sharing and roommate-matching platform designed to make campus life easier, more affordable, and community-driven.
+Built specifically for college communities, it connects:

+- Students who need rides with students who can offer them
+- Students seeking rooms with students offering rooms

 Whether you're heading home for the weekend, going to the airport, or need a ride to that off-campus event, CampusShare helps you find fellow students traveling the same route.